aritraroy/UltimateAndroidReference/README.md

 * [Material Palette](https://www.materialpalette.com/) - Generate Material Design color palettes quickly and easily
 * [Methods Count](http://www.methodscount.com/) - Your solution for a perfectly fit APK
 * [NimbleDroid](https://nimbledroid.com/) - Auto-test Your Android Apps for Critical Issues.
 No Coding Required
+* [Pidcat](https://github.com/JakeWharton/pidcat) - Colored logcat script which only shows log entries for a specific application package
 * [Scalpel](https://github.com/JakeWharton/scalpel) - A surgical debugging tool to uncover the layers under your app
 * [Slides Code Highlighter](https://romannurik.github.io/SlidesCodeHighlighter/) - A nifty tool to turn your boring pieces of code into beautifully highlighted code snippets
 * [SourceTree](https://www.sourcetreeapp.com/) - Harness the power of Git and Hg in a beautifully simple application